ClickCease

 Los Angeles Leads Nation in Dog Attacks Against Mail Carriers

-A study released by the Insurance Information Institute says dog bite claims increased by 2.2 percent nationwide in 2017, the highest number of which was in California.
-According to a report in the Seattle Times, the value of the claims jumped significantly reaching more than $686 million for the 18,522 claims made during the year.
+According to a study by the Insurance Information Institute, dog bite claims increased nationwide by 2.2 percent in 2017, with California having the highest number.
+According to a report in the Seattle Times, the value of the claims jumped significantly, reaching more than $686 million for the 18,522 claims made during the year.
 In 2017, the total value of claims nationwide increased to $13.7 million from 337 reports.
-The average cost per claim reached more than $40,000, the study says.
+The study says the average cost per claim reached more than $40,000.

 California had the most dog bite claims in 2017, with 2,228 claims costing nearly $90.4 million.
-Alaska had the least claims among the states, while Washington D.C. reported 28.
-The national average cost for one dog bite claims also reportedly increased by nearly $4,000 between 2016 and 2017.
-More than 4.5 million people are bitten by dogs annually in the United States about 20 percent of who require medical attention.
+Alaska had the most minor claims among the states, while Washington, D.C. reported 28.
+The national average cost for one dog bite claim reportedly increased by nearly $4,000 between 2016 and 2017.
+More than 4.5 million people are bitten by dogs annually in the United States, about 20 percent of whom require medical attention.
 Children account for at least half of the reported bites while elderly people are the second most common group that is vulnerable to dog attacks.

 Dog Bite Injuries

-Dog attacks have the potential to result in major if not catastrophic injuries.
-Young children often suffer serious injuries to their face, which may require cosmetic surgeries, particularly to repair scars.
-Older people might get pushed to the ground by the attacking dog and sustain head injuries, back trauma or even broken bones.
+Dog attacks can potentially result in major if not catastrophic, injuries.
+Young children often suffer serious injuries to their faces, which may require cosmetic surgeries, particularly to repair scars.
+The attacking dog may knock older people to the ground, where they may suffer head trauma, back injuries, or even broken bones.
 Regardless of age, dog attacks cause significant psychological trauma.

 Victims tend to suffer from post-traumatic stress disorder or PTSD or paranoia.
 Many young victims tend to carry a lifelong fear of dogs.
 Disfigurement and scarring could also result in severe emotional and psychological problems for victims, especially with regard to self-esteem issues.